 Whether you’re on a beach in Cabo, eating your way through Charleston, or celebrating the holidays in Camden, Maine, chances are, we’ve got the right cocktail (and bites) for you.
 Need any more convincing?
-Amazon.com has now chosen it as one of their Best Books of May.
+Amazon.com chose it as one of their Best Books of May.

 Below, a preview featuring five of my favorite recipes.
 Cheers!

 Our signature margarita is not only refreshing, but amazingly simple (just silver tequila, Cointreau, Key lime juice, and agave nectar).
 Don’t taint good tequila with a bottled mix!
 You’re only 4 ingredients away from on-the-rocks perfection.

 Agave is a perfectly compatible sweetener for tequila cocktails.
 We especially like the tartness of Key limes in our signature margarita.
 Serve chilled neat or on the rocks.

 Citrus Rim Salt (page 32) or coarse salt

 2 tablespoons (1 ounce) silver tequila

 2 tablespoons (1 ounce) Cointreau